Bernie's healthy spinach dip can be made in a jiffy.

-If you were to buy a dip like this in the supermarket, you can be sure that food scientists would add preservatives, it just won't keep, antioxidants and flavour enhancers; once they've made it in a factory, bottled it, and it's been some months on the shelf and in your refrigerator, you can be sure it won't taste a patch as good as Bernie's healthy spinach dip.
+If you were to buy a dip like this in the supermarket, you can be sure that food scientists would add preservatives, it just will not keep, antioxidants and flavour enhancers; once they have made it in a factory, bottled it, and it has been some months on the shelf and in your refrigerator, you can be sure it won't taste a patch as good as Bernie's healthy spinach dip.

-Make just enough for a couple meals; it doesn't keep, of course.
+Make just enough for a couple meals; it does not keep, of course.
 In short, taking good care of ourselves and our possessions need not be such a chore.

-PS: I love Google, but it's meant the end of the road for the very important apostrophe.
+PS: I love Google, but it is meant the end of the road for the very important apostrophe.
 Bernie's healthy spinach dip, of course.
-As a writer I'm mourning the demise of the apostrophe.
+As a writer I am mourning the demise of the apostrophe.
 Know the difference between Teddybear's picnic, teddybears' picnic and teddybears picnic?